Master of Teaching and Learning

 For the Primary endorsement, you will need to demonstrate your mathematics capability.
 Find out more about the proposed mathematics entry requirement for primary ITE programmes.

-For the full entry requirements, see the Regulations for the Master of Teaching and Learning.
+For the full entry requirements, see the Regulations for the Master of Teaching and Learning or use the admission requirements checker.

 For information on gaining admission to UC teacher education programmes, please see the Guide to Applying.